 Jesus is the example for us to duplicate-in fact, we should literally be doing "greater works than Him."
 This means we should all expect to raise the dead and heal anyone we want to at anytime.
 There are no leaders in the NAR who are actually doing these things, but they make great claims of having extraordinary power and ability.
 And if you buy their books/DVDs/conference tickets they promise to give you the "secret formula."
 This is the Theology of Glory, as opposed to the Theology of the Cross.

-A great end time harvest/outpouring will occur once we battle enough demons, perform enough miracles and unifyunder these new Apostles, (who tend to yell a lot).
+A great end time harvest/outpouring will occur once we battle enough demons, perform enough miracles and unify under these new Apostles and Prophets (who tend to yell a lot).
 There is supposed to be a "billion soul harvest" according to many in the NAR, although the Bible only speaks of an end time falling away defined by great signs and wonders.

 Although God is giving new revelation to his Prophets/Apostles they will make many mistakes in the process and that's okay, but following the Bible too closely makes you a "religious" and narrow-minded Pharisee.
 In the NAR, using your mind is generally bad but having a mystical and subjective experience is very good.

 In this new movement, we are to give people an Encounter with God, because the simple Gospel message is not enough.
-People need to see the power of God with their very eyes in order to believe (this is why we should be supernatural acts for people all the time).
+People need to see the power of God with their own eyes in order to believe, and this is why we should be performing supernatural acts for people all the time.
 They do not need to understand the nature of their sin and their need for a Savior, however, as much as they need to know their identity as "sons and daughters of the King."
 So, fundamentally, conversion is a matter of finally understanding how special and lovable we are, not understanding how our sin deserves the wrath of God which Jesus took upon Himself on the cross.

 Here are a number of different articles from different theological and denominational backgrounds that all agree that the "New Apostolic Reformation" isn't new, isn't apostolic and isn't a reformation: